nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 <!-- ############ SLIDE BREAK ############# -->
 <!-- This is left-side text 5 -->
 # [Other regions are overrepresented in these data](https://nextstrain.org/ncov/2020-03-19?c=country&d=map&f_region=Europe&legend=closed&p=full&r=country)
-Conversely, the map shows many sequences from the Netherlands compared to the rest of Europe.
-However, looking at the WHO's total case counts, the confirmed cases in the Netherlands actually make up about 2\% of all the confirmed cases in Europe.
+In other areas, such as the Netherlands, there is a vast amount of sequence data available, relative to the total number of cases.
 <br><br>
-So, when you're reading this narrative, keep in mind that the size of each circle on the map indicates how much data is currently available from that area, rather than the true size of the outbreak.
+So, when reading this narrative, keep in mind that the size of each circle on the map indicates how much data is currently available from that area, rather than the true size of the outbreak.
 You can [read here](https://nextstrain.org/narratives/trees-background?n=8) about how this can effect our inferences of transmission.
 <br><br>

 <!-- There is NO right-side text -->